emmamrath/small_angle_scattering_programs/README.md

 The pdb format does not have a field for contrast (or scattering length density).
 This field will be read from columns 81-88.
 If the field is not filled in the input pdb file, then it will be defaulted to the value of 1 for that scattering point.

+This python program started of as a python version of a Steen Hanson MCsimul program (written in FORTRAN) that was download from http://www.matfys.kvl.dk/~steen/MCsimul.zip May 2012.
+It was changed to read input in the PDB file format.
+It was extended to process multiple densities according to Whitten and Trewhella 2008.
+The Guinier processing in this python program has not yet been tested to ensure that it is still correct after the extensions made to the python program

 #### calculate_scattering_from_pdb/calc_scat_from_previous_calc.py (python2)